WeeBeasties/IDEA/README.md

-## READ ME

-This project is focused upon using R to interact with the IDEA ReST interface.
+## Analysis of IDEA ReST Data

+### Overview

+This project explores some ways to analyze IDEA course evaluation data for program assessment.
+The ReST API interface is used to gather the data using curl `GET` requests.
+The resulting JSON-formatted information is then transformed into dataframes and then analyzed.
 I will add more thoughts later.

+### Authentication

+Authentication information is included in a file called `OAuthAccessToken.R`.
+This file contains two lines: